trimble-oss/website-modus-bootstrap.trimble.com/content/getting-started/index.md

 ## Background

 Modus Bootstrap is built upon and extends the Bootstrap 4 code framework.
 It is a responsive framework for web and mobile uses.
-You can use the CSS files as is, or integrate the SASS files into your own application if you wish to modify it further.
+You can use the CSS files as is, or integrate the Sass files into your own application if you wish to modify it further.

 ## CDN